GovTechSG/techpass-user-docs/docs/register-intune-device-id.md

 - Active TechPass account.
 - Non-SE GSIB device.
 - Ensure you have set up Microsoft Intune on the Internet Device (device you are onboarding to SEED).
 - Intune Device ID of the Internet Device.
-For more details, refer to [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/onboard-device-to-seed).
+For more details, see the [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/onboard-device-to-seed).

 ### To register Intune device ID